 Companies have to pay an administrative fee of 80,000 PLN.
 Fees related to the recovery and recycling obligation start at 0,00045 PLN per Kg, according to the material

 Sociedade Ponto Verde (Portugal)

-Sociedade Ponto Verde (SPV) is a non-profit organization that is responsible for managing Portugal’s packaging and packaging waste.
-It organizes and manages how the packaging waste products are collected, recovered, and recycled.
-Also, the organization aims to keep waste packaging that cannot be reused in a closed economy.
+Sociedade Ponto Verde (SPV) is a non-profit organisation that is responsible for managing Portugal’s packaging and packaging waste.
+It organises and manages how the packaging waste products are collected, recovered, and recycled.
+Also, the organisation aims to keep waste packaging that cannot be reused in a closed economy.

 a.
 Funding waste collection from municipal councils